plast-lab/cclyzer/README.md

     (venv)$ make install

-Then, you should be able to run the main `copper` script that analyzes LLVM Bitcode.
+Then, you should be able to run the main `cclyzer` script that analyzes LLVM Bitcode.
 Try:

-    (venv)$ copper -h
+    (venv)$ cclyzer -h

 Testing